shawnoster/whiskeyandcode/content/posts/antsle-nano-home-assistant.md

 Nothing too magic here:

 1. Reserve IP address via MAC address in router to always use the same IP (this makes things easier, I recommend everyone creates a home network map and reserve IP addresses for all appliances)
-1. Setup a dynamic DNS - https://www.duckdns.org
+1. Setup dynamic DNS with a service like [DuckDNS.org](https://www.duckdns.org)
 1. In your router forward port 8123 to the Nano (HA runs on 8123 by default)
 1. Edit `configuration.yaml`